Chart Color Schemes

 Age

-Sans Souci - Ramsgate hosts an older demographic, ranking in the top quartile nationwide
+Sans Souci - Ramsgate hosts a notably older demographic compared to the national average

-The median age in Sans Souci - Ramsgate is 45 years, significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Sans Souci - Ramsgate has a higher proportion of residents aged 75-84 (9.0%) but fewer residents aged 25-34 (10.7%).
-As per the 2021 Census, the percentage of residents aged 75-84 increased from 8.0% to 9.0%, while the percentage of those aged 45-54 decreased from 14.6% to 13.2%.
-By 2041, demographic projections indicate that the age group 85+ will grow by 106%, reaching 1,349 people from 654.
-The combined age groups of 65+ will account for all population growth in Sans Souci - Ramsgate, reflecting its aging demographic trend.
-Conversely, both age groups 55-64 and 45-54 are projected to decrease in number.
+The median age in Sans Souci - Ramsgate is 45 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+Compared to Greater Sydney, Sans Souci - Ramsgate has a higher proportion of residents aged 75-84 (9.0%), but fewer residents aged 25-34 (10.7%).
+According to the 2021 Census, the age group 75 to 84 has increased from 8.0% to 9.0% of the population, while the age group 45 to 54 has decreased from 14.6% to 13.2%.
+By 2041, demographic projections show significant shifts in Sans Souci - Ramsgate's age structure.
+The 85+ age group is projected to grow by 106%, reaching 1,349 people from 654.
+Notably, the combined age groups of 65 and above will account for 100% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 55-64 and 45-54 age groups are projected to decrease in number.